Snowwhite05/AdobePdfWebApp/README.md

 > 🗝️ Don’t forget to replace `"YOUR_CLIENT_ID"` in `script.js` with your actual Adobe Embed API client ID.
 > Get it here: https://developer.adobe.com/document-services/apis/pdf-embed/

 ---

-## 📸 Screenshots

-Include screenshots here (optional):
-- PDF viewer with sidebar outline
-- Highlighted section with metadata
-- Responsive view on tablet or mobile

----